Boulder City home of late fantasy novelist Terry Goodkind asking $4.6M

 “We always joked that we were going to die together and we were going to have the house imploded and put into our graves,” said Jeri Goodkind.
 “That’s how much we love it.”

-The gated estate, 1505 San Felipe Dr., has three bedrooms and four bathrooms.
+The gated estate, at 1505 San Felipe Drive, has three bedrooms and four bathrooms.

-There’s also a second property on the site that served as Terry Goodkind’s office, where he wrote a number of his books such as the 2009 thriller “The Law of Nines.”
+There’s also a second property on the site that served as Terry Goodkind’s office, where he wrote a number of his books including the 2009 thriller “The Law of Nines.”
 He would spend 12 to 14 hours there, working on his latest novel, according to Jeri Goodkind.

-Jeri Goodkind said the home’s rooms have vaulted wood ceilings and, her favorite, marble, granite and onyx flooring.
-There’s also a seven-car garage, gym, library with marble fireplace, butlers pantry and saltwater pool.
+Jeri Goodkind said the home’s rooms have vaulted wood ceilings and marble, granite and onyx flooring.
+Amenities also include a seven-car garage, gym, library with marble fireplace, butler’s pantry and saltwater pool.

 “We always never just walked across these floors, to get to one side of the house to the other, without looking and admiring and just loving the floors,” said Jeri Goodkind.

 “It just feels like a sanctuary,” said Jeri Goodkind.
-“Everybody always says they just feel so calm and restful when your here.
+“Everybody always says they just feel so calm and restful when you’re here.
 It’s really unlike a lot of properties I’ve ever seen.”

 “My husband was a writer, an author, so he was very creative,” said Jeri Goodkind.
 “We kept some of the few original features because we fell in love with the house … (but) we wanted to kind of make it new and updated, of course.”